Central Bank homepage

 Source: Retail Interest Rates Table B.2.1

-• The weighted average interest rate on NFC overnight deposits was 0.09 per cent at end-April, unchanged from March, while the weighted average interest rate on new Irish NFC deposits with agreed maturity was 1.66 per cent, 3 basis points lower than in March.
+• The weighted average interest rate on NFC overnight deposits was 0.10 per cent at end-May, a monthly increase of 1 basis point, while the weighted average interest rate on new Irish NFC deposits with agreed maturity was 1.69, a monthly increase of 3 basis points.

 Note 1